forcedotcom/java-sdk/oauth/doc/oauth-auth.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

 The OAuth Connector uses the Force.com API Connector to access the Force.com APIs.
 The <code>connectionName</code> is used to look up OAuth properties defined in an environment variable, or a Java system property, or in a properties file on the classpath.
+For example, using an environment variable, the connection URL would appear as:

+    force://na1.salesforce.com;user=user@salesforce.com;password=password;oauth_key=3MVG9lKcPoNINVBLqaGC0WiLS7H9aehOXaZad80Ve1OB43i.DpfCjn_SqwIAtyY6Lnuzcvdxgzu.IAaLVk4pH.;oauth_secret=516990866494775428

-For more information, see [Force.com Database Connections](connection-url).
+For more information about setting up connection URLs, see [Force.com Database Connections](connection-url).

 Other <code>init-param</code> values can be configured to customize behavior:

 - <code>securityContextStorageMethod</code> - Control whether data about the authenticated user is stored in a server side session or an encrypted browser cookie.
 The default is <code>cookie</code>.
 Set this to <code>session</code> to use sessions.
 Sessions should only be used if sticky load balancing is available or if the application runs with a single instance.
 - <code>secure-key-file</code> - AES encryption is used to encrypt the data about the authenticated user when it is stored in a browser cookie.
 This is only used if browser cookie storage is on.
 If cookies are used and no file is specified, a key is automatically generated.
 However, this should only be done for development purposes because it will be problematic in a multi-instance deployment since each instance will generate a different key.
 The key is base-64 encoded.
 For example, replace *yourKeyGoesHere* with a secure key in the following file.
 For more information on AES, see [Using AES with Java Technology](http://java.sun.com/developer/technicalArticles/Security/AES/AES_v1.html).